-Selling on eBay - tips and stories from over 790 transactions
+Selling on eBay - tips and tales from a decluttering expert

 Seven hundred and ninety transactions, how did that happen?

 I've been using eBay since 2004 for selling (and maybe just a little bit of buying!).

 It's listed on my "Don't Let It Go to Waste" blog as an option for re homing unwanted items, so I thought I'd share my eBay experience and a few tips with you.

 Please don't take this as a comprehensive "How to" guide, eBay is very easy to use these days with everything you need to know to get started, covered on the site.
 This blog is intended for people who either haven't used it before, people who could use a few tips to get better results, or people who simply like stories about buying and selling!

 Why use it? - my decluttering & organising clients often ask me if they should bother using eBay, "shouldn't they should just donate to charity shops?".
 This generally comes down to money, motivation and/or time (or a mixture of all of those!).
 First I have to say that I absolutely love supporting charity shops and do so on a regular basis, as do my clients (a lot!).
 Sometimes though, if we have items that either we've paid a significant amount of money for, or we've been particularly attached to in the past, it's easier to let them go if we know that we are going to get something in return.
 It doesn't even have to be for your own personal gain, you can eBay to raise money for charity, you could put the money gained into "a pot" for a good cause such as kids university fees, to fund a year out, or simply to treat someone you love.

 You do have to be motivated to sell on eBay, because just like anything in life, you get out of it what you put it in.
 Although it's quicker and easier to use now, compared to when it first started, you do need to set a certain amount of time aside for it, not least packaging things up and taking them to the post office (although these days having the parcels collected by a courier would also be an option).